Variety pack

 Common process associations: natural, washed.

-Robert’s opinion: My one data point was well-regarded, but I haven’t seen it on a single bag label since; I wouldn’t get my hopes up.
+Robert’s opinion: My one data point from Guatemala came out better than expected, but I haven’t seen it on a single bag label since; I wouldn’t get my hopes up and at best hope for a solid Guatemala profile of citrus and nuttiness.

 Catuai